imranmeer/themes-plugin/README.md

     file:file/transparent-bg-1x1.png:assets/img/structure/transparent-bg-1x1.png

     ### END THEME ###

+Note: Any CSS file with a suffix of "-print" will be assumed to be a print media CSS file.
+All others are assumed to be screen media.

 The plugin also has a configuration panel which can be located in ... > SiteEngine > Configuration > Plugins > Themes Plugin.